epam/NGB/docs/md/cli/command-reference.md

 ngb reg_ref|rr [<PATH_TO_GENOME_FASTA>] [options]

 //Options:
 //-n (--name) [value]       Use specified value for reference sequence name.
 If not specified - fasta file name will be used.
-Should be unique
+Should be unique and mustn't be a number (it will be recognized as ID).
 //-t (--table)              Print result as a human-readable table
 //-j (--json)               Print result as a JSON string
 //-g (--genes) [value]      Add a gene (gtf or gff) file to the reference.
 If file is already registered, it can be addressed by name or an identifier.
 Otherwise a path to the file should be provided.